acmutd/docs-leadership/docs/data/officer.md

 # Officers

 Information about officers populates the **Leadership** tab on the Leadership site.

+### Schema

 The following information about officers is stored.

 ```ts
 interface officer {